Micah Olivas

 01 May 2020 I was awarded a graduate fellowship from the Honor Society of Phi Kappa Phi!

-01 Apr 2020 After a round of socially-distanced interviews, I accepted an offer to join 23andMe Therapeutics as a Target Biology Intern for Summer 2020.
+01 Apr 2020 After a round of interviews, I accepted an offer to join 23andMe Therapeutics as a Target Biology Intern for Summer 2020.

 01 Mar 2020 New work on pooled CRISPR screens in an organoid model of lung cancer is out now in Nature!
 We demonstrate that 3D “spheroid” cultures of lung adenocarcinoma resolve phenotypic defects that arise in 2D monoloayer cell culture and apply genome-wide forward screens in these models to identify genes implicated in tumor growth regulation.